yagarea/ggu.cz/_members/jan-cerny.md

 ---

 I love Informatics, Mathematics, Science, music with distorted guitars and a cup of good tea.
-I am also an organizer for the [Corresdpondece Seminar of Programing](https://ksp.mff.cuni.cz/).
+I am also an organizer for the [Correspondece Seminar of Programing](https://ksp.mff.cuni.cz/).